 Follow on Twitter

-Bo Malmberg is a Professor at the Department of Geography of Stockholm University.
+Bo Malmberg is a professor at the Department of Geography of Stockholm University.
 His main areas of focus are human geography, demography and segregation.

 Brian Potter